OfficialMagic8/languages/README.md

   With Magic8 you can ask a question and get one of over <u>100</u> funny responses!
 </div>

+### Upcoming
+> - Major settings update
+> - New commands
+> - Fresher code
+> - Ask more specific questions like when/where
+> - 99% response accuracy (sometimes you may get a response that doesn't fit your question)

 ### Special Features
 > - Set responses appropiate for your server (all/clean/explicit)
 > - Set a specific channel for users to run m\*8ball in!